Northeastern University School Of Law: Admissions, Academics & Life

 Margaret Burnham: Civil Rights Leadership

 Professor Margaret Burnham, a senior faculty member at Northeastern University School of Law, directs the Civil Rights and Restorative Justice Project.
-Her groundbreaking work uncovers racially motivated violence during the Jim Crow era and contributes to national civil rights efforts through federal appointments.
+Her work examines racially motivated violence during the Jim Crow era and has contributed to national civil rights efforts, including service on the Civil Rights Cold Case Records Review Board.

 Richard Daynard: Public Health Advocacy